Article Translations: (Spanish)

 - If you're going to eat leftovers, ask a grown-up for help heating them up.
 By heating them, you can kill bacteria that grew while it was in the fridge.

 - Check the date.
-Lots of packaged foods have expiration dates or "sell by" (which means that the food should leave store shelves by that time) dates.
+Lots of packaged foods have expiration dates or "sell by" dates (which means that the food should leave store shelves by that time).
 Don't eat a food if today's date is after the expiration date.
 Use it before it expires.
 Ask an adult for help deciding if it's past the sell by date.

 - Cover and refrigerate food right away.
 Bacteria get a good chance to grow in foods that sit at room temperature.
 By putting food in the fridge, you're putting the chill on those bad germs!